RDE Mini Grants

 • Off-campus events, exhibitions; events that meaningfully combine both community and campus participation

-• Presentations and publications related to graduate training (inc. conference travel)
+• Presentations and publications related to innovative, interdisciplinary graduate training (including conferences and workshop sessions aligned with RDE themes)

 • Participation in external residencies, workshops that align with RDE goals